awsdocs/aws-mobile-developer-guide/doc_source/mobile-hub-add-aws-mobile-analytics.rst

                * Start a session in the :code:`onCreate()` method of the app's first activity.

-               * Start or stop a session in the `ActivityLifecycleCallbacks <https://developer.android.com/reference/android/app/Application.ActivityLifecycleCallbacks>`__ class.
+               * Start and/or stop a session in the `ActivityLifecycleCallbacks <https://developer.android.com/reference/android/app/Application.ActivityLifecycleCallbacks>`__ class.

-               The following example shows how to start a session in the :code:`OnCreate` event of :code:`MainActivity`.
+               The following example shows starting a session in the :code:`OnCreate` event of :code:`MainActivity`.

                   .. code-block:: java